php-twinfield/twinfield/readme.md

 }
 ```

-##### Optionally: Store a valid access token and cluster through a sceduled task/cron job running in the background
+##### Optionally: Store a valid access token and cluster through a scheduled task/cron job running in the background
 Running the following code every 60 minutes (or a bit less as Access Tokens are valid for exactly 60 minutes) will reduce connection time when working with the Api (by about 2 seconds).
 It will also reduce connection load on Twinfield when making more than 20-30 connections/day.

 ```php